 As always, Dracula’s weak spot is his head; this time, however, he initially teleports across this throne room in beams of light and attacks with a spread of fireballs.
 With the boomerang, you can increase your chances of hitting his weak spot and concentrate on using Simon’s limp whip to block these projectiles; once you’ve done enough damage, Dracula spawns two flaming skulls that follow Simon around.
 You can destroy them relatively easily but still have to be wary of their splash damage; luckily, though, unlike other Dracula fights, you’ll be able to pick up a little bit of health during this battle, increasing your chances.
 You’ll also need to use the limp-whip technique to shield yourself from a smaller fireball that blasts projectiles in a circular motion and, after you’ve damaged Dracula enough, he’ll assume a more demonic visage and try to fry you alive with four columns of lightning.
 Standing between them, you can attack his head and, when his health is depleted, the morning sun will break through the castle windows and destroy the Count.

 Power-Ups and Bonuses:

 What did you think of Super Castlevania IV?
 Where do you rate it in the Castlevania series?
 What were your favourite games on the SNES?
-Whatever your thoughts on Castlevania, drop a comment below and pop back next Saturday for my review of the next Castlevania title in the Castlevania Anniversary Collection.
+Whatever your thoughts on Castlevania, drop a comment below and check out my other Castlevania reviews.